GoogleChrome/developer.chrome.com/site/en/blog/devtools-autofill/index.md

 Hover over a highlighted element in the DOM tree and click **View issue** to learn more.

 {% Img src="image/80mq7dk16vVEg8BBhsVe42n6zn82/zzcgmJCvGW9KNeES8HBH.png", alt="Expanded issue in
-Chrome DevTools: Incorrect use of label for attribute", width="800", height="513" %}
+Chrome DevTools: Incorrect use of label for attribute.", width="800", height="513" %}

 Click **Violating node** to view the affected resources for each issue.
 This form has eight labels with a `for` attribute that doesn't match the `id` of a form field.